carbon-language/carbon-lang/llvm/docs/CodeGenerator.rst

   others via stack.
 Callee is responsible for stack cleaning.
 This convention is used by MSVC by default for methods in its ABI (CC ID = 70).

+* **X86_CDeclMethod** --- Identical to the standard x86_32 C calling convention,
+  except that an sret paramter, if present, is placed on the stack after the second parameter, which must an integer or pointer.
+(CC ID = 80).

 .. _X86 addressing mode:

 Representing X86 addressing modes in MachineInstrs